PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services-custom-container.md

 # Custom Docker Containers

-PlanQK supports to run your managed services based on a custom Docker container.
+We support custom Docker containers to run your service.
 You may consider using "Docker" as your service runtime in the following scenarios:

 - You need OS-level packages not included in the Python Template.
 With Docker, you have complete control over your base operating system and installed packages.